-Hermanus is a small town on the Southern coast of the Western Cape, and is most famous for its whale watching.
+Hermanus is a small town on the Southern coast of the Western Cape and is most famous for its whale watching.
 While the town is a relatively sleepy “retirement town” during three quarters of the year, it comes alive during the late Southern winter and spring as thousands of tourists come for the Whale Festival.
-This runs during the first week of November, and is the best time of year for whale viewing.
+The Whale Festival runs during the first week of November and is the best time of year for whale viewing.

-There are a number of hotels in Hermanus,which have superior views of the waves crashing onto the rocks.
-Good places for an authentic stay you might want to try out one of the many luxury guesthouses in the area, such as the above-mentioned Birkenhead House or Grootbos Lodges.
+Some hotels in Hermanus have amazing views of the waves crashing over the rocks.
+Good places for an authentic stay you might want to try out one of the many luxury guesthouses in the area, such as the Birkenhead House or Grootbos Lodges.

 Selected Hermanus Hotels

-A once popular feature of the town, the local self-appointed Whale Crier, used to walk around the main street with a horn, blowing signals that let tourists know where to find whales (the meaning of the signals were printed on his sandwich-board).
-The original Whale Crier retired several years ago, but he has since been succeeded by an enthusiastic youngster.
+A once-popular feature of the town, the local self-appointed Whale Crier, used to walk around the main street with a horn, blowing signals that let tourists know where to find whales (the meaning of the signals were printed on his sandwich-board).
+The original Whale Crier retired several years ago, but an enthusiastic youngster has since succeeded him.

-Fishing tours, trips to the local penguin colony, and hang-gliding are also popular activities that run constantly from before the Whale Festival and well into Autumn.
+Fishing tours, trips to the local penguin colony, and hang-gliding are also favorite activities that run continuously from before the Whale Festival and well into Autumn.

 Grotto Beach is the largest and most popular blue-flag beach in Hermanus, with a long stretch of white sand and perfect conditions during summer.
 It can, however, get a bit windy on the beaches during spring and autumn.